netxms/netxms-doc/admin/advanced.rst

 Find Object
 ===========

-Management console has an option to filter objects by defined by user criteria.
+Management client has an option to filter objects by defined by user criteria.
 Filter can be access by :menuselection:`Tools->Find Object`\ .
 Filter can be used in two different modes: filter and query.

 Filter